Varithena case study

 Conclusion

-One-week post-Varithena treatment, a venous Doppler ultrasound of the left lower extremity was obtained and demonstrated successful treatment of the refluxing residual left GSV and associated varicosities.
+One week post-Varithena treatment, a venous Doppler ultrasound of the left lower extremity was obtained and demonstrated successful treatment of the refluxing residual left GSV and associated varicosities.
 The deep system was completely patent.

 In this short time post-treatment, the patient already noticed a decrease in her initial symptoms.
 She was extremely satisfied with the Varithena treatment, procedure and outcomes.